 Another thing to consider is that you need to be in the terminal, ready for boarding at least 45 minutes before departure!
 I had no idea of this requirement and ended up missing the morning ferry.
 It was a drawback for the day, but we took another ferry, a few hours later, paid more money for it and returned with the tickets I had for the first one.

 Luckily, Helsinki is not huge.
 Four and a half hours were enough to see the main sights of the city.
+But if you want to use your time wisely, here’s a 1-day itinerary to Helsinki.

 Here’s my vlog from the day trip to Helsinki: